Spaying and Neutering

 How can I find a veterinarian that can do the surgery safely?

 What kinds of questions should I ask the vet?

-- does the veterinarian remove both uterus and ovaries? (they should)
+- Does the veterinarian remove both the uterus and ovaries? (they should)

-- what anesthetics are used–some veterinarians are quite successful with anesthetics other than isofluorene, but the bunny is “hung over” after surgery, which increases the probability that s/he will be slow to start eating again, which can lead to serious problems if not dealt with.
+- What anesthetics are used?
+Some veterinarians are quite successful with anesthetics other than isoflurane, but the bunny is “hung over” after surgery, which increases the probability that s/he will be slow to start eating again, which can lead to serious problems if not dealt with.

 What pre- and post-operative care should one give?